alexandrubunea/portfolio/README.md

 # Alexandru Bunea - Portfolio Website

 A modern, responsive portfolio website showcasing my work as a full-stack developer with expertise in web development and embedded systems.
-Built with React, TypeScript, and Tailwind CSS, featuring dynamic animations and a glassmorphism design aesthetic.
+Built with React, TypeScript, and Tailwind CSS, featuring dynamic animations and a minimalist design aesthetic.

 ## ✨ Features

-- **Modern Design**: Glassmorphism UI with smooth animations and gradient effects
+- **Modern Design**: Minimalist UI with smooth animations and gradient effects
 - **Responsive Layout**: Fully responsive design that works on all devices
 - **Dynamic Background**: Animated blob background with physics-based movement
 - **GitHub Integration**: Automatically fetches and displays latest repositories